 Rule 4.243 Self-study

-Prior to a periodic inspection, or more frequently if the Committee requests it, a registered law school must reevaluate its educational program and submit a written self-study to the Committee.
+Prior to a periodic inspection, or more frequently if the Committee requests it, a registered law school must conduct an objective, self-evaluation and reevaluate its educational program and submit a written self-study to the Committee.
 The purpose of the self-study is to determine whether the law school is in compliance with these rules and has achieved its mission and objectives.
 The law school must use the format prescribed by the Committee and submit the required fee.

 Rule 4.244 Inspections